 The competency-based curriculum provides the content and practical experience to prepare you to become a Certified Health Education Specialist (CHES) through the National Commission for Health Education Credentialing (NCHEC).

 Health science majors can choose from three concentrations: school health, community health and the dual school and community health.

 The dual concentration in school and community health prepares you to work in community health settings and to receive certification to teach grades 7-12.
-View all degree requirements in the Undergraduate Catalog.
+View all degree requirements and course descriptions in the Undergraduate Catalog.